 People who developed from cancer from contaminated batches of either Valsartan or Losartan may be able to sue the pharmaceutical companies.
 Possible claims include negligence and defective manufacturing.

-Just recently, a Valsartan MDL (multi-district litigation) formed in New Jersey that is expected to consolidate thousands of plaintiffs' lawsuits.
+Just recently, a Valsartan MDL (multi-district litigation) was formed in New Jersey that is expected to consolidate thousands of plaintiffs’ lawsuits.
 Plaintiffs could be eligible to receive large financial settlements for their: